 - ” Mitsubishi fuso, 47 sitting + 19 standing

-The service we provide would assist you whenever the Bruce is restricted or it is not desirable for you to run your vehicles from the barrier to the Top of the Bruce road.
-We would transport your passengers and return them to your fleet or as per your instructions.
+The service we provide would assist you whenever the Bruce road is restricted or it is not desirable for you to run your vehicles from the barrier to the Top of the Bruce road.
+We would transport your passengers and return them to your bus or as per your instructions.

 Our service offers